TOUCO Means “Love in Action”

 Matrons Recruitment

-Usually, women who are widowed, single moms, or never married, between the ages of 24 to 55, and don’t have more than two of their own children are the ones being recruited through direct persuasion or village leadership.
-Currently, they have no fixed wages but are assisted just as the orphans themselves.
-These woman are advised to be permanent matrons but can serve for a number of years and leave.
-When we will have a constant source of income they will have a fixed monthly allowance as a way of motivating and retaining them for the task.
+Usually, women who are widowed, single moms, or never married, between the ages of 24 and 55, and don’t have more than two of their children are the ones being recruited through direct persuasion or village leadership.
+They currently have no fixed wages but are assisted just like the orphans.
+These women are advised to be permanent matrons but can serve for several years and leave.
+When we have a constant source of income, they will have a fixed monthly allowance to motivate and retain them for the task.

 Sources of Upendo Family Support

 The primary source has always been self-reliance.
 The land is cultivated; we keep chickens and whatever can be raised to support the necessities of life.
 As for clothing and building, support from people of goodwill has been very important.
 Health and education costs have been challenges.
-Elementary education is government subsidized but secondary education is not and is quite expensive ( 400 $ US per year min.).
-Our houses are still incomplete and once the roof is on top, life goes on.
-We currently have no external source of funding for this project; We build as we go.
+Elementary education is government subsidized, but secondary education is not and is quite expensive ( 400 $ US per year min.).
+We currently have no external funding source for this project; We build as we go.